carbon-language/carbon-lang/docs/project/goals.md

 **Code should perform predictably.** The reader and writer of code should be able to easily understand its expected performance, given sufficient background knowledge of the environment in which it will run.
-This need not be precise but instead can use heuristics and guidelines to avoid surprises.
+This need not be precise, but instead can use heuristics and guidelines to avoid surprises.
 The key priority is that performance, whether good or bad, is unsurprising to developers.
 Even pleasant surprises, when too frequent, can become a problem due to establishing